Electroweak right-handed neutrino portal dark matter: Right-handed neutrino portal dark matter

 \section{Right-handed neutrino portal dark matter}

 The right-handed neutrino portal refers to scenarios in which right-handed Majorana neutrinos act as portal mediators to the dark sector.
-The dark sector consists of a dark fermion $\chi$ and a dark complex scalar $\phi$, there can be either a dark $U(1)$ symmetry or a dark $\mathbb{Z}_{2}$ symmetry protecting the stability of the two particles.
+The minimal right-handed neutrino portal dark sector consists of a dark fermion $\chi$ and a dark complex scalar $\phi$.\footnote{ The term ``minimal'' in the right-handed neutrino portal dark sector refers to a framework in which the observed neutrino masses and mixing pattern are explained, while the dark sector couples to the SM exclusively through the right-handed neutrino portal and reproduces the observed dark matter relic density.} The stability of the two particles can be protected by either a dark $U(1)$ symmetry or a dark $\mathbb{Z}_2$ symmetry.
 If there is a dark $U(1)$ gauge symmetry, in this work we assume the dark $U(1)$ symmetry is already broken at some high scale, and the $U(1)$ gauge boson is very massive and thus not contributing to the dark sector evolution.

 The general right-handed neutrino portal Lagrangian is written as